patrickfav/bytes-java/README.md

  * `from()` which always creates a new internal array reference (i.e. a copy of the passed reference)
  * `parse()` which parses from binary-text-encoded strings (see other section)

-Here is a simple example to show the difference
+Here is a simple example to show the difference:

 ```java
 byte[] myArray = ...